najibghadri/redux-dunk/README.md

 Use `Effect` to create your effect without extra parameters, use `EffectCreator` when the effect needs extra parameters.

-When you create effects with these two helpers you get Effects with Monadic EffectApi:
+When you create effects with these two helpers you get Effects with (monadic) EffectApi:
 #### Effect Api
 - then
 - fmap